bytebruno/angular-ngrx-weather-app/README-DEV.md

 ## Archictecture

-Project created with Angular 11 version, added NGRX for the application state management and Angular Material to use some material components.
+Project created with Angular 11 version (migrated to 16), added NGRX for the application state management and Angular Material to use some material components.

 #### Main modules: